rux616/starfield-junk-in-your-ships-trunk/support/docs/README.md

 Summary
 -------
-(Adds additional orientations for ship modules.)
+(Adds additional orientations for ship cargo modules.)

 Starfield's ship builder is amazing.
 While it places a number of reasonable constraints on us as we get the ability to make better and better ships, some of those constraints are just silly, and I want to fix that!